 The Section 502 Direct Loan Program is designed for rural homebuyers who currently lack safe housing but cannot get a reasonable loan anywhere else.
 Like a Guaranteed Home loan, a 502 loan has no down payment and can only be used for a primary residence.

 Finding financing for a mobile or manufactured home can be tricky, as only homes permanently fixed to the property on which they stand actually qualify for a conventional home mortgage.
-Mobile homes that are actually mobile are generally considered to be personal property, as opposed to real estate, and don’t qualify.
+Mobile homes that are truly mobile are generally considered to be personal property, as opposed to real estate, and don’t qualify.

 For the low-income demographic who make up the majority of mobile home sales, the best option for financing is an FHA-backed loan.
 FHA loans are available for both landed homes — when the mobile home and land it sits upon are owned by the same person — as well as those homes that will be located in a mobile home park.
 Standard FHA qualifications apply.

 No matter what type of home loan you need, you should always make sure to shop around for the best interest rates.
-Bad credit scores don’t bring in the prettiest rates, but you don’t necessarily have to settle for the worst ones, either.
+Bad credit scores don’t bring in the lowest rates, but you don’t necessarily have to settle for the worst ones, either.

 Of course, the easiest way to get the down-low on your potential lender is to rely on the in-depth company reviews from our finance experts listed above.
 Our team has done the research so you don’t have to, meaning you can focus on your new home — not your new lender.